Milan

 Which neighbourhood to choose for a first stay in Milan?+

-Are Milanese palaces suitable for families with children?+
+Are Milanese palaces suited to families with children?+

 Should you rent a car in Milan?+